nobodyrandom/blank-bootstrap/README.md

 5. `git remote add origin https://github.com/nobodyrandom/NAME_OF_REPO.git`
 6. `git push -u origin master`

-(If you are really that lazy, I've included a shell script to run step 2 onwards to set up everything.
+If you are really that lazy, I've included a shell script to run step 2 onwards to set up everything.
+It also sets up PHP and Homebrew on your Mac if you don't have it installed yet.

 Run it using `./init.sh` on terminal.
-No cmd support yet)
+No cmd support yet.

 #### Deploy to Heroku